reactjs/rfcs/text/0000-component-did-server-render.md

 # Summary

-Provide a server-side rendering equivalent for `componentDidMount`.
+Add a new, server-side only, static lifecycle method to be invoked after a component and its children have been rendered.

-This RFC relates to the proposal to deprecate `componentWillMount` ([RFC #6](https://github.com/reactjs/rfcs/pull/6)) and has been [previously discussed on GitHub](https://github.com/facebook/react/issues/7671).
+This RFC relates to the proposal to deprecate `componentWillMount` ([RFC #6](https://github.com/reactjs/rfcs/pull/6)) and has been previously discussed on GitHub (see [facebook/react/issues/7671](https://github.com/facebook/react/issues/7671) and [facebook/react/issues/7678](https://github.com/facebook/react/issues/7678)).

 # Basic example